 Nothing is more guaranteed to make you sad than finding your beautiful succulents in a heap on the deck from a windstorm.

-during the season – with worm castings or compost tea, and prune to shape when needed.
+For care, stand back and admire, water about once or twice a week until the plants are established, feed occasionally – maybe twice during the season – with worm castings or compost tea, and prune to shape when needed.

-This online course is an immersion into all things succulent; whether your focus is on making a mosaic, or some great topiary, or some other really unique garden crafts, this course will cover it, as well as offer some great products for you to make your garden dream come true.
+This online course is an immersion into all things succulent; whether your focus is on making a mosaic or some other really unique garden crafts, this course will cover it, as well as offer some great products for you to make your garden dream come true.